-The Council is responsible for the other information, which comprises the Strategic Report, Directors Report, and the Statement on Corporate Governance and Risk Management.
+The Council is responsible for the other information, which comprises the Strategic Report, Directors Report, and the Statement on Corporate Governance and the Statement of Internal Control.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.